jgero/roesena-app/doc/data-structure.md

 ```

 - `name` contains the name string of the person
-- `authLevel` is a number which defines what content this person can access
+- `authorityGroup` is a number which defines what content this person can access
 - `groups` is an array of the unique ids of the groups this person belongs to

 ### articles